Post three of three, in section For Teachers

 Jung: A Very Short Introduction by Anthony Stevens

 Jung was a prolific writer about the imagination and its healing power.
-He advocated for recognising the fundamental sanity in people, even those suffering from psychosis, and consciously went through his own seven year psychosis as part of his spiritual journey and growth.
+He advocated for recognising the fundamental sanity in people, even those suffering from psychosis, and consciously went through his own seven-year psychosis as part of his spiritual journey and growth.

-This short introduction shares his life story and introduces the basic concepts of Jungian psychology: the collective unconscious, complexes, archetypes, shadows, the persona, the anima and animus, and the individuation of the Self.
+This short introduction shares his life story and introduces the basic concepts of Jungian psychology: the collective unconscious, complexes, archetypes, shadows, the persona, the anima and animus, and the individuation of the self.

 The film depicts the true story of Nise da Silveira, a Brazilian psychiatrist who, inspired by Jung, created a psychiatric ward that used art therapy as one of its main forms of treatment.
+Many of her patients became celebrated artists.

 ‘God told me I should take more LSD’: Sari Soininen on her acid-induced photographs